-The above conclusions are based on projected property tax revenue generated by the seven story project.
-The Developer is requesting assistance equal to the cost of the site improvements and parking structure, which total \$3,439,400.
-The Developer is requesting 100% of the TIF revenue as reimbursement, plus interest.
+The above conclusions are based on projected property tax and sales tax increment revenue generated by the three story project, as well as projected TDD sales tax revenue from the commercial operations.
+The Developer is requesting assistance equal to the cost of the site improvements and parking structure, which total \$3,352,759.
+The Developer is requesting 100% of the TIF property tax revenue, 50% of the TIF sales tax revenue, and 100% of the TDD revenue as reimbursement, plus interest.
 For the purpose of our analysis we assumed a reimbursement interest rate of 5.5% based on the Developer's borrowing interest rate.
 A higher reimbursement interest rate would result in a corresponding increase in the Developer's return.